 To submit a new manuscript authors should use the online submission system.
-Authors may submit their manuscript via Online manuscript submission system and for general information/queries, also for E-mail Manuscript submissions send it directly to the Editorial office at [email protected] or [email protected]
+Authors may submit their manuscript via Online manuscript submission system and for general information/queries, send an e-mail to Editorial office.

 iMedPub Journals publishes original review articles of novel importance.
 We will consider manuscripts of any length; we encourage the submission of both regular and short reviews.